SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-12-party-indictments.md

 import.
 So with an effect size statistic, we seek to know if the (marginally) significant effect is "big enough to matter".

-For a difference of means, the canonical thing there is [Cohen's _d_](https://en.wikipedia.org/wiki/Effect_size#cohen-s-d:~:text=large.%5B22%5D-,Cohen%27s%20d,-%5Bedit%5D) statistic.
-In the case where variances are equal, it's basically a _Z_ statistic: compare the mean difference to the standard deviation.
+For a difference of means, the canonical thing is [Cohen's _d_](https://en.wikipedia.org/wiki/Effect_size#Cohen.27s_d) statistic.
+In the case where variances are equal, it's basically a $Z$-transform: compare the mean difference to the standard deviation.
 In the unequal variance case, it's a bit gnarlier, using a pooled variance, but essentially the same idea.

 <img src="{{ site.baseurl }}/images/2023-06-12-party-indictments-cohens-d.jpg" width="200" height="203" alt="Sawilosky &amp; Cohen, via Wikipedia: how to interpret Cohen's d effect size statistic" title="Sawilosky &amp; Cohen, via Wikipedia: how to interpret Cohen's d effect size statistic" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">